uncertainty-toolbox/uncertainty-toolbox/README.md

 ## Installation

-Uncertainty Toolbox requires Python 3.6+ and pip ≥ 21.3.
+Uncertainty Toolbox requires Python 3.6+.
 For a lightweight installation of the package only, run:
 ```bash
 pip install uncertainty-toolbox
 ```